 The application fees are described in the fee schedule approved by the LCRA Board.
 The LCRA Board may amend the fee schedule from time to time in accordance with Section 12.2 of this Ordinance.
-The fee schedule is in the LCRA Technical Manual and on www.lcra.org.
+The fee schedule is on www.lcra.org.